 The Greater Good Science Center has more helpful information about Notice-Think-Feel-Do questions here (link)!

 Along with prompting conversations, Maryam tells us parents can encourage their children to practice gratitude on their own through activities or rituals.
-Here are some easy ideas she shared with us:
+Here are some easy ideas:

 Each time you demonstrate and talk about gratitude with your kids, you’re helping them build valuable skills for their emotional toolbox.
 Maryam suggests trying to work gratitude into your family’s daily rituals with activities.